 11 – Psoriasis

 The symptoms of psoriasis are most noticeable on the skin and nails, but it’s actually an autoimmune condition.
 Psoriasis causes an overgrowth of skin cells leading to thick, scaly plaques.
-This condition is more common in people of European descent, but some researchers believe this may be due to a lack of accurate diagnosis in skin of color.
+This condition is more common in people of European descent, but some researchers believe this may be due to a lack of accurate diagnosis in the skin of color.
 The National Psoriasis Foundation has dedicated research and training to help dermatologists make more accurate psoriasis diagnosis for African Americans and other people of color.

 Psoriasis cannot be cured, but with proper care and maintenance, most people are able to control the symptoms of this autoimmune condition.
 Some of the treatments that may be used included phototherapy (light) with narrowband UVB, injections, oral and topical medications, moisturizers, and behavioral changes to reduce stress and other contributing factors.